NiciFranchi/Asthma-Control/Final Delivery/User_Guide.md

 ![Pic](images/home_page.png)

 ## Select a patient
 The end user (a clinician, with a patient) is presented with the list of patients from which they can select one for whom the assessment will be performed.
-Selecting the *"play"* icon in the row of the desired patient will launch the questionnaire.
+Selecting the *"Start Assessment"* icon in the row of the desired patient will launch the questionnaire.
 >The questionnaire launched depends on the age of the selected patient as of the day that the questionnaire is being taken.
 Patients are grouped to either 0-4, 5-11, or 12+ years of age in accordance with the EPR-3 guidelines.
 Each age group receives different questions in their questionnaire.

 The patient list page also contains controls for [editing patient](User_Guide.md#edit-patient-details) details and [adding new patients](User_Guide.md#adding-patient).